kwur/new-kwur-site/_posts/2009-06-11-looking-back-eulogies-bad-veins-interviews.md

   </p>

   <p>
     Ben, Sebastien, Amanda and I discuss just about everything.
-Highlights include: how they&#8217;re going to name the new record, crazy shows, and their invention company.
+Highlights include: how they’re going to name the new record, crazy shows, and their invention company.
   </p>

   <p>
-    (both interviews took place at an Imo&#8217;s, hence the background noise).
+    (both interviews took place at an Imo’s, hence the background noise).
   </p>

   <p>
-    ((oh yeah, I&#8217;m sitting on a bunch of other interviews &#8211; Vivian Girls, Cut Off Your Hands, Meat Puppets &#8211; which I want to get out soon.
-I won&#8217;t promise anything because if I do it&#8217;ll probably never get done.
+    ((oh yeah, I’m sitting on a bunch of other interviews – Vivian Girls, Cut Off Your Hands, Meat Puppets – which I want to get out soon.
+I won’t promise anything because if I do it’ll probably never get done.
 But keep your eyes peeled))
   </p>
 </div>